 - Chuska Mountains on Navajo lands - northeastern Arizona and northwestern New Mexico

 - Superstition Mountains - central Arizona

 - El Malpais National Monument and Conservation Area - western New Mexico

-In addition, Foreman and Wolke identified several large (40,000 hectares) roadless areas, including:
+In addition, Foreman and Wolke identified several large (40,000 hectares or more) roadless areas, including:

 Habitat fragmentation in this region has been primarily related to timber harvest in roadless areas and old age forest classes.
-Several areas were recommended by workshop participants as potential corridors for minimizing fragmentation and insularization effects, including connecting the Gila complex with the Sky Islands to the south for future wolf movements; connecting the Gila complex with the Mataxal complexes at Showlow New Mexico; and connecting riverine habitat through stream buffers designed to restore degraded fish populations.
+Several areas were recommended by workshop participants as potential corridors for minimizing fragmentation and insularization effects, including connecting the Gila complex with the Sky Islands to the south for future wolf movements; connecting the Gila complex with the Mataxal complexes at Showlow, New Mexico, and also connecting riverine habitat through stream buffers designed to restore degraded fish populations.

 The large wilderness areas identified above are largely protected from logging; however, grazing continues to be a concern in some wilderness areas.
+One of the chief drivers of overgrazing is an ongoing practice of the USA federal government of letting grazing rights at below market rates; this practice not only encourages overgrazing of lands of marginal value, but also causes the U.S. taxpayer to subsidize this environmental destruction.
 In general, about nine percent of the ecoregion is in areas permanently protected from industrial logging and mining.

 There are several threats to the ecoregion, including land conversion (road building, timber harvesting); degradation (fire suppression, mining, ORV use, logging, fuel gathering); and potential wildlife losses (high threat to future Mexican wolf reintroduction from poaching).
 Additional threats to riparian areas, and old growth forests and roadless areas were identified in the literature.